 Your insurer may use the Medical Information Bureau (MIB) to identify potential lies on your life insurance application.
 The MIB uses a system of proprietary codes to track applicants’ health histories, but not specific medical conditions.
 Any alerts from the MIB may prompt further investigation by an insurer but cannot alone justify an adverse underwriting decision.

 When reporting marijuana use on a life insurance application, there are some crucial factors to include:

 - Quantity of use

 These variables are some of the ones that a life insurance company will want to consider when reviewing an application.

-Take the time to shop around.
-While not all companies will advertise their marijuana policies, it never hurts to ask before taking the time to apply.
+It may also benefit you to take the time to shop around.
+While not all companies will advertise their life insurance for marijuana users, you could ask about your options before choosing to apply.

 Frequently asked questions